 You may be surprised to know that you don't need a lot of time or a special pan to make delicious Spanish Paella.
 Here's a terrific easy paella recipe with chicken, shrimp and sausage, that cooks in one pan and is ready in an hour.

-I always thought of paella as an exotic, difficult-to-make dish – I think because my mother-in-law was my role model.
-She made one that was so impressive I was in awe.
-She had the special special pan for paella and it would come out of the oven bursting with chicken, lobster, shrimp, sausage, and mussels.
+I always thought of paella as an exotic, difficult-to-make dish because my mother-in-law was my role model.
+She made paella that was so impressive I was in awe.
+She had the special special paella pan and her paella came out of the oven enormous, colorful, and bursting with chicken, lobster, shrimp, sausage, and mussels.
 I have her recipe, and I promise to share it at some point in the future.

 For now, life feels pretty hectic, so I am happy to announce that paella doesn't have to be complicated or time-consuming, and you don't need a special pan.

 Before we talk about how to make this easy paella, I want to share some fascinating facts about paella that will give you a better appreciation of what this dish is all about.

 - Paella is a Spanish dish of rice, saffron, aromatics, and any combination of chicken, seafood, sausages or other proteins, cooked and served in a large shallow paella pan or in a skillet.